iambb5445/personal-website/_projects/(3) Marching Cubes.md

 This project was implemented as for the Game Graphics Course at UCSC, Winter 2022, instructed by Eric Lengyl.
 I originally implemented this in the provided Game Engine, but I extracted this as an standalone implementation of marching cubes to share on GitHub.

 <p class="text-center">
-{% include elements/button.html link="https://github.com/iambb5445/Marching-Cubes" text="Learn Mores" %}
+{% include elements/button.html link="https://github.com/iambb5445/Marching-Cubes" text="Learn More" %}
 </p>